Benefits of working in health

 Having a diverse and inclusive workforce not only helps tackle health inequalities but also helps in creating a culture where everyone is valued and respected.

-Most health and care organisations have an Equality, Diversity and Inclusion Lead (EDI Lead) who will provide advice and support to all departments, senior managers and services.
+Most health and care organisations have an Equality, Diversity and Inclusion (EDI) lead who will provide advice and support to all departments, senior managers and services.
 The EDI leads have expertise and specialist knowledge to ensure the organisation is compliant with its statutory duties, including the corporate, legal and statutory objectives (Equality Act 2010, Equality Delivery System (EDS2), Workforce Race Equality Standard (WRES) and the Workforce Disability Equality Standard (WDES)).

 Most organisations offer reasonable adjustments, additional resources and more to achieve the NHS Workforce Disability Equality Standard.ย